sighupio/fury-distribution/README.md

 - A package is a single unit of functionality.
 - A module groups packages that are functionally related together.

-> All modules are open source, widely used, easily customizable, and pre-configured with sane defaults.
+> All modules are open source, widely used, easily customizable, and pre-configured with sane defaults and tested to work well together.

 The standard way to deploy KFD is to: